Skip to main content

 }

-This will install express at version 4.16.3 or newer, body-parser at the latest version, and sqlite3 at exactly version 3.1.12.
+This installs express at 4.16.3 or newer (up until version 5.0.0), body-parser at the latest version, and sqlite3 at version 3.1.12.